ChemGuy88/oda/gudhiTroubleshooting/issue03.md

-> Did you stop after `cmake`?
+a> Did you stop after `cmake`?
 That's just the configuration step (like qmake), then you actually need to **build**, see the installation instructions.

 ## Installing Gudhi